dungwoong/Welder/notes.md

 ### Torch2onnx on random model like gemm or attention
 - edit `testing/model/pytorch/__init__.py` and add anything we need

 ### Run welder on it
+- python3 ./testing/relay_test.py workdir and it'll run on your onnx model
+- different than what victor had, there was na artifacts folder and stuff and idk how that works